 Although the Disability Discrimination Act 1992 makes an exception where the adjustment will cause “unjustifiable hardship”, it is up to the school or other relevant educational authority to prove this.
-As a matter of law, it can be difficult for schools to prove “unjustifiable hardship” even where accommodating a student with disability involves substantial costs.
+As a matter of law, it can be difficult for government schools in particular to prove “unjustifiable hardship” where accommodating a student with disability involves substantial costs.

 Equal opportunity/anti-discrimination legislation in each State also applies in the area of education and complains may be made to the relevant boards or commissions.

 - … we are not prepared to receive a student with disability.

 - … we can only accept your child if you help to pay for an education assistant.

 - … your child will have a separate curriculum because they won’t keep up with their peers.